 Integration steps in Québec

-- Register for Accompagnement Québec on Integration service for immigrants.
+- Register for Accompagnement Québec, the integration service for immigrants .

-- Consult the guide Settle and integrate in Québec.
+- See the Settle and integrate in Québec guide.

-- Improve your French by following online French courses offered by the Government of Québec.
+- Improve your French by taking online French courses offered by the Government of Québec.

-- Start the steps to Obtaining recognition of your competencies acquired abroad.
+- Start the process to obtain recognition of your competencies acquired abroad.

 - Register for the Québec Emploi service, if you have received an invitation to do so.
 This allows you to: